Lucy Career

 lloydowens

-I'm a UX designer who creates research-driven solutions that deliver measurable impact - from 133% mobile conversion increases to 85% user engagement boosts across sustainability, education, fintech, healthcare, and e-commerce.
-My approach combines deep user empathy with business strategy to transform complex problems into intuitive experiences that users love and companies depend on.
+I'm a Senior Product Designer who creates research-driven solutions that deliver measurable business impact — from reshaping the information architecture of a 2M+ monthly visitor e-commerce platform to drive record holiday season performance, to building AI-powered health experiences that replace friction with genuine user agency.
+My approach combines deep user empathy with product strategy to transform complex problems into intuitive experiences across e-commerce, fintech, and health tech.

 l